 32 The action covering the funding of the "Advanced Experimental AI-optimised Supercomputing Platform" eligible costs and the action covering the funding of the "AI Factory" eligible costs will be implemented by way of grants which will be awarded on the basis of Article 195 (f) of the Financial Regulation (EU, Euratom) 2018/1046 to Hosting Entities of EuroHPC AI oriented or AI upgraded supercomputers according to Governing Board Decision No xx/2024.
 The activities associated with the development of the Advanced Experimental AI-optimised Supercomputing Platform require a high degree of technical competence and specialisation in developing exploratory supercomputing infrastructure for the development, integration, testing and co-design of a wide range of European technologies being part of the AI supercomputer infrastructure.
 The activities associated with the AI factory require a high degree in specialisation bringing together AI computing infrastructure and storage facilities, data, support tools, AI algorithms and talent.
-These actions can only be implemented alongside with the procurement for the

-- a) The applicant hosting entity shall be already hosting an AI-ready EuroHPC supercomputer suitable for setting up an 'AI factory' in a Participating State to the EuroHPC JU that is a Member State of the EU.
+These actions can only be implemented alongside with the procurement for the acquisition and the operation activities of a new or upgraded AI EuroHPC supercomputer by the awarded Hosting Entities identified in this call (EUROHPC-2024-CEI-AI-02)), or the awarded Hosting Entity of an existing EuroHPC supercomputer evaluated as AI ready in this call.
+After the award of a grant under Article 195 (f) of the Financial Regulation (EU, Euratom) 2018/1046, it is not possible to change the Hosting Entity or the composition of a Hosting Consortium anymore, further entities will not be able to join the Hosting Entity or Hosting Consortium throughout the implementation of the grant.

+State of the EU.
 The applicant hosting entity shall represent one Participating State that is a Member State or a hosting consortium of Participating States that have agreed to contribute to setting up an 'AI Factory' (which may include several different legal entities from the same Participating State and/or from different Participating States).
-The applicant hosting entity and the competent authorities of the Participating State or Participating States in a hosting consortium shall enter into an agreement to this effect. - b) The coordinating applicant hosting entity has to be registered as a legal entity in one of the Participating States that is a Member State. - c) The applicant(s) must have a legal personality on the date of the deadline for submission of applications and must be able to demonstrate their existence as a legal person.
+The applicant hosting entity and the competent authorities of the Participating State or Participating States in a hosting consortium shall enter into an agreement to this effect.

+- b) The coordinating applicant hosting entity has to be registered as a legal entity in one of the Participating States that is a Member State. - c) The applicant(s) must have a legal personality on the date of the deadline for submission of applications and must be able to demonstrate their existence as a legal person.
 In case the application is submitted by several different legal entities from the same Participating State and/or from different Participant States working together (consortium), this criterion (c) applies to all entities. - d) Applications should include the provision of appropriate supporting documentation proving the commitment of the Member State where the hosting entity is established and, in the case of a hosting Consortium, of the competent authorities of the Participating States of the hosting consortium to cover the share of the total cost of the AI Factory that is not covered by the Union contribution as set out in Article 5 of the Regulation or any other Union contribution as set out in Article 6 of the Regulation.